differentpla-net/differentpla-net.github.io/_posts/2023/2023-05-01-erlang-k8s-configmap-kustomize.md

 In a [previous post]({% post_url 2023/2023-04-13-erlang-k8s-configmap %}), I showed how to store `sys.config` and `vm.args` in a ConfigMap.
 There are some problems with that approach, so I'm going to use Kustomize to fix that.

+Note that this solution has its own problems; I'm not sure what the best answer is yet.

 ## Why use a ConfigMap?

 Ordinarily, the `sys.config` file is stored in the container images.
 This makes it hard to vary the configuration at